top of page

 • A strange metallic taste that makes food feel “off”

-• Emotional overwhelm (one visit steady, the next weighed down with tears- and both are completely real.)
+• Emotional overwhelm (one visit steady, the next weighed down with tears—and both are completely real)

+And here’s the kicker: these happen even if you’re the flossing queen.
 Nope, it’s not 'just stress,' and it’s not 'you need to brush harder.'
+It’s your body whispering clues that deserve more attention.

 What’s Happening in Post-Hysterectomy Oral Health

-Poor sleep and stress crank up cortisol, and high cortisol slows healing, ramps up inflammation, and makes gums more reactive.
+Raise your hand if your sleep hasn’t been the same since surgery.
+(I see you.)
+Poor sleep and stress increase cortisol levels, and high cortisol levels slow healing, ramp up inflammation, and make gums more reactive.
 It’s like pouring gas on the fire (Source).

 Why Bioindividuality Matters